resteqs/stream-pi-themes/README.md

-# Gagan
+# Qarol

-Gagan Theme For Stream-Pi Client.
-Written By Debayan Sutradhar (rnayabed).
+Qarol Theme For Stream-Pi Client.
+Written By resteqs